nate-fidalgo/MathComputations/SpecialFunctions/Readme.md

 Optimization of it is coming bare with me.
 And the more important features will be the ability to export your database so others can compute the next bernoulli numbers where you left off.

-Its all about making computing pascals triangle /combinations quick and look up databases... though i hold off because i think
+Its all about making computing pascals triangle /combinations quick and lookup databases for previous bernoulli numbers... though i hold off because i think
 Srinivasa Ramanujan identities allow for the most efficient implementation to date so i might go with that instead.

 </code>